Sullivan Expedition: Genocide controversy

-Koehler's article echoes the earlier work of Barbara Alice Mann.
-In George Washington's War on Native Americans, Mann asserts that the Revolutionary War resulted in "thousands and thousands of desperate and starving refugees fleeing the Continental Army and its ruthless militias."
-Mann states as unquestionable fact that Washington ordered attacks against the Iroquois so as to "seize those lands under the cover of a war of liberation."
+In George Washington's War on Native Americans, Barbara Alice Mann asserts that the Revolutionary War resulted in "thousands and thousands of desperate and starving refugees fleeing the Continental Army and its ruthless militias."
+Mann states as unquestionable fact that Washington ordered attacks against the Haudenosaunee so as to "seize those lands under the cover of a war of liberation."
 According to Mann "land, not reciprocation" motivated the campaign.
-Mann diminishes or denies Iroquois culpability at the Battle of Oriskany, the Battle of Wyoming and the Cherry Valley Massacre, and stresses that Washington and his subordinates "visited a holocaust upon the Indians."
+Mann diminishes or denies Haudenosaunee culpability at the Battle of Oriskany, the Battle of Wyoming and the Cherry Valley Massacre, and stresses that Washington and his subordinates "visited a holocaust upon the Indians."

 Mann's work has been criticized.
 Joseph Fischer wrote that George Washington's War on Native Americans "lacks balance and is insufficiently researched," and argued that her portrayal of the Sullivan campaign was seriously flawed.
 David Dixon wrote that Mann's book "lacks objectivity and is, at times, punctuated by flawed interpretations and outright distortions."
 Frank Cogliano called it "polemic rhetoric that renders it wholly inadequate as a history of this important subject," and notes Mann's failure to cite seminal work on the topic, including Colin Calloway's The American Revolution in Indian Country: Crisis and diversity in Native American Communities and Max Mintz's Seeds of Empire.